pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1773 AWS EC2

+Today I have been studied and create an AWS EC2 instance.
+I learned multple things about EC2, how we manage the inbound and unbound network traffict to an EC2 instance using Security Groups, how to connect to an EC2 instance using SSH with a private key, connect to to he instance with the Browser.
+AWS offers different types of EC2 instance for different types of workloads like data science, data analythics, batch processing, caching, etc. I created today an EC2 instance and configure an apache HTTP server with `httpd` and configure a default HTML page to show a basic web page to the end users

 ### Day 1772 AWS IAM

 Today I studied about the IAM (Identity and Access Management) AWS service to admin our AWS account access.
 I learned about the authentication and authorization flow.